 2. Set Boundaries.
 This one is for you if you have found yourself consistently working longer and longer hours.
 All of us know that we will need to put in some extra hours from time to time but when it becomes the norm we have let it go to far.

 I recently worked with a client whose average working day had stretched out to be more than 12 hours EVERY day.
 Her health was suffering and she was beginning to resent the fact that she was spending so little time with her family.
-By simply setting some personal boundaries, identifying some opportunities to maximise her efforts and saying NO to the extra tasks that were not her responsibility to reclaimed more 2 hours a day of personal time.
+By simply setting some personal boundaries, identifying some opportunities to maximise her efforts and saying NO to the extra tasks that were not her responsibility, she reclaimed more than two hours a day of personal time.

 4. Focus on your strengths.
 Ask yourself, are you working to your strengths or has your role morphed into a bunch of tasks that do not capitalise on what you do best?
-When we work to our strengths we are much more likely to enjoy the work we do and produce much better results to boot!
+When you work to your strengths you are much more likely to enjoy the work you do and produce much better results to boot!

 5. Strengthen your working relationships.
 For many people the quality of their working relationships determine the degree of job satisfaction.
 And like any type of relationship … this takes some work.
 It is about staying connected, adding value, collaborating and supporting others to meet common goals.

 6. Focus on your personal wellbeing.
 There is a growing mountain of research that points to the value of focusing on healthy eating, making time for exercise and taking time out to still the mind through meditation or mindfulness.
-It is hard to be at our best at work while also having energy for an active and fulfilling life outside of work, if we are not taking care of our heath.
+It is hard to be at your best at work while also having energy for an active and fulfilling life outside of work, if you are not taking care of your heath.

 7. Set an end point.
-If after all of this you are still struggling to find enjoyment and fulfilment at work then perhaps it is time to take the plunge and go after something new.
-Life is too short to spend most of our waking ours stuck in a job that does not “float your boat.”
-If you need a little help to work out what is next for you … then Career by Design – a 1 day workshop for mid career women, could be for you.
+If, after all of this, you are still struggling to find enjoyment and fulfilment at work, then perhaps it is time to take the plunge and go after something new.
+Life is too short to spend most of your waking hours stuck in a job that does not “float your boat.”

 Commit now to an end point, a date by which time you will either have found a way to reignite your career mojo or to move on!

 Now it is over to you.
 If you have been hit by the back to work blues and are struggling to get fired up and motivated for another year, then it is time to do things differently.
-Without change you are destined to more of the same.
-So go out do what it takes to reignite the spark for more enjoyment and fulfilment for your work.
+Without change you are destined for more of the same.
+So go out and do what it takes to reignite the spark for more enjoyment and fulfilment in your work.